 Think selling your book direct to customers will give you more control over the print quality and shipping care issues?
 That can be even worse than using a fulfillment program such as Amazon Advantage!
 Sure, you’ll be able to handle and control every aspect of the printing, order, and fulfillment.
 But do you want to?
 Plus, you’ll have the added hassle of handling sales taxes (which is getting more and more complicated and costly) and shipping.

-Select your self publishing partners carefully, and understand the publishing and printing services each one can provide.
-When considering self publishing companies, I’d suggest ordering a copy of another author’s self published book that’s been produced by the company, and that’s very similar to the one you’re working on.
+Understand the publishing and printing services each one can provide.
+When considering self-publishing companies, I’d suggest ordering a copy of another author’s self-published book that’s been produced by the company, and that’s very similar to the one you’re working on.
 That could help you determine which one might be a good fit for your work.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.